-3.2.
-Surface Water Regulation Opportunities
+3.2 Surface Water Regulation Opportunities

-Maps 2 and 3 show opportunities to increase the land's ability to retain water, either by slowing the flow, increasing infiltration into the soil, or managing areas which store water, therefore helping to reduce flood risk.
+Maps 2 and 3 (See Appendix C) focus on a subset of the main project study area; the hydrological catchment of the Rio Frio.
+They show opportunities to increase the land's ability to retain water, either by slowing the flow, increasing infiltration into the soil, or managing areas which store water, therefore helping to reduce flood risk.
 Undertaking management actions in these areas can be regarded as an alternative or supplement to hard infrastructure and other flood defences.
 Currently it is not possible to give an exact value on how much water will be deflected or slowed by each action.
 However, it is very likely that taking action in these opportunity areas would help by: